 NGC 4038 and NGC 4039 are passing through each other at a very high speed, at hundreds of kilometres per second.
 The reason why the galactic merger is taking hundreds of millions of years to complete is the enormous size of the galaxies.

 The galaxies’ tidal tails that have earned them the name Antennae were formed 200 to 300 million years ago, during the galaxies’ first encounter.
 As the galaxies collided and passed through each other, some of their stars, dust and gas were drawn out into long tails of material.
-The two streamers will eventually either fall back into the newly formed elliptical galaxy or be lost to space.
+The two trails will eventually either fall back into the newly formed elliptical galaxy or be lost to space.

 The Antennae Galaxies are members of the NGC 4038 Group along with five other galaxies.